amyreese/aioseinfeld/README.md

 Install
 -------

+aioseinfeld requires Python 3.7 or newer.
+It can be installed from PyPI:

 ```shell-session
 $ pip install aioseinfeld
 ```

-Depends on having a copy of the script database generated using [scripts by Colin Pollick](https://github.com/colinpollock/seinfeld-scripts).
+aioseinfeld also depends on having a copy of the script database generated using [scripts by Colin Pollick](https://github.com/colinpollock/seinfeld-scripts).
 You can build your own copy using those scripts, or download a prebuilt copy with the following command: